K3WLBUDDY/K3WLBUDDY.github.io/about.md

 permalink: /about/
 ---

-I'm a Software dude working at Nvidia.
-I post my learnings here purely for my reference as I tend to forget things quite easily.
+I'm a Graphics Engineer currently working at Nvidia.
+I post stuff I learn about here purely for my reference as I tend to forget things a lot.
+Most of my posts will be related to Computer Graphics.